-Financial aid funds are available for study abroad; however, all degree-seeking UNC Charlotte students in good academic standing, who are interested in education abroad program, and wish to use their financial aid for this purpose, must complete the study abroad process with the Office of Education Abroad, and the necessary steps required to receive credit for course work taken at the “Host” school.
+Financial aid funds are available for study abroad; however, all interested students must be degree seeking, in good standing, and complete the study abroad process with the Office of Education Abroad to use aid at their abroad “host” school.

 Before your study abroad period:

-- Due to federal regulations, these funds very rarely come through in time to use them to cover your study abroad expenses directly.
+- Due to federal regulations, these funds very rarely come through in time to cover your study abroad expenses directly

 After your study abroad period:

-- Have your final transcripts submitted to UNC Charlotte for continued financial aid eligibility determination.
-If this does not occur, all aid will be removed from your account.
+- If this does not occur, all aid will be removed from your account

 - Per the US Department of Education, your transcript must be received in order to determine:

 - Whether the final transcript may impact your eligibility under Satisfactory Academic Progress (SAP) rules;